In search of a Purpose

 After another moment of silence, Ricardo added, "When I was a child, I had big dreams, some of them I achieved, and even when I was your age, I still had a sense of purpose, but now I don't know.
 Now, I am here, trying to do whatever I can to survive, knowing that I am not using my full potential, knowing that I am not happy."

 According to the Cambridge English Dictionary, “Purpose” is defined as: the reason for doing something or for allowing something to happen.
 Also, “Life” is a particular type or part of someone’s experience.”
 And living life with purpose means making the conscious decision to understand your life, to consciously evaluate the “why” of your life and deliberately live and strive towards it.
-At this point, “purpose” or “a life with purpose” or “living a purposeful life” may all sound too abstract, but I promise that by the end of these series of articles, you, my friend, will have a full understanding of what it means to live a life with purpose.
+At this point, “purpose” or “a life with purpose” or “living a purposeful life” may all sound too abstract, but I promise that by the end of these series of articles, you will have a full understanding of what it means to live a life with purpose.
 You will know how to find purpose in your life, and you will be ready to implement and impart the same secrets to others.

-I admire motivational speakers, like Tony Robbins, who tell you that you were born with a purpose, that you only need to find what this purpose is and work towards fulfilling it.
+Some will tell you that you were born with a purpose, that you only need to find what this purpose is and work towards fulfilling it.
 For now, I will stay away from commenting too much on this assertion.
 I will simply say that if you find it difficult to grasp the above statement, you are not alone.
 For if you were born with a purpose, then who chose it for you; how was the specific purpose determined; what's your role in all of this and what if you decide something is no longer your purpose, how do you get permission to get a new one?
 If you can identify with these questions, it means that the idea of "being born with a purpose" may be difficult for you to connect with.
 It also means that you are reading the right article and likely at the right time.

 One thing for sure, just like Ricardo, if you currently feel like you have no clear purpose, or you may have lost it, or have stopped living it, then, at best, you may experience an unhappy life with little meaning, and the worst case scenario will be: an eternal, incessant and insatiable pursuit of happiness, which can lead to addictive behaviors and to an increase in physical illness, mental illness, and even suicide.
 I am far from suggesting that those living their lives with a purpose do not get ill.
 We all experience common things as humans—we grow; we ache, and our body may fail us at one point, or in one-way or another.